enthought/mayavi/docs/source/mayavi/mlab.rst

   The easiest way to choose the colormap most adapted to your visualization is to use the GUI (as described in the
   `Interacting graphically with the visualization`_ paragraph).
-The dialog to set the colormap can be found by double-clicking on the `Modules` node.
+The dialog to set the colormap can be found by double-clicking on the `Colors and legends` node.

+:Size of the glyph:
-* The scalar information can also be displayed in many different ways.
+  The scalar information can also be displayed in many different ways.
-  For instance it can be used to adjust the **size** of glyphs positioned at the data points, or it can be 'warped' into a displacement, e.g. using a `WarpScalar` filter.
+  For instance it can be used to adjust the size of glyphs positioned at the data points.

   **A caveat: Clamping: relative or absolute scaling** Given six points positionned on a line with interpoint spacing 1::